 Unnecessary focus on the negative

 Executives with excessive oversight are overly worried about bad things happening.
 Shift your outlook from a negative to a positive attitude.
 Reflect on and highlight what your employees are doing well.
-Make yourself aware of their unique and important contributions to the company.
-When you focus on what’s going right, you will be able to see your employees as capable and competent.
+Make yourself aware of their unique and vital contributions to the company.
+When you focus on what’s going right, you will be able to see your employees as capable.
 You can trust them with more responsibility over time and identify ways they can continue to improve.

-When there is little to no communication from leadership, it feels like they are hiding something from employees.
+When there is little to no communication from leadership, it feels like they hide something from employees.
 Employees deserve to know what’s going on at work.
-If things are tough, tell them what’s happening and set out a strategy for improvement or show that you’ll weather the storm together.
-When you hide from your employees or aren’t forthcoming with important updates or guidance, your employees won’t trust you.
-Be open and transparent
+If things are tough, tell them what’s happening and devise a strategy for improvement or show that you’ll weather the storm together.
+When you hide from your employees or aren’t forthcoming with essential updates or guidance, your employees won’t trust you.
+Be open and transparent.

 Confusing messages